DutraMB/json-diff/README.md

     NetBeans 8.2
     Jersey 2.25.1
     Grizzly 2

 ### Compile and Package

-It was developed to run with a single jar file called Uber, Super or Fat jar.
+It was developed to run with an Uber jar.
 In order to generate this jar, you should run:

     mvn package